 Hi my name is Frida, and I will be telling a personal story about not being alone as a young LGBTQ+ person.
 I'll begin by telling you that I am bisexual.
 When I initially revealed this to a few select friends, some abandoned me.
 It was a normal day as my family and I were returning from a camping trip.
 I was helping them unpack.
 Then I got a text from a friend.
 Right then and there, to my surprise, my dad took my phone.
 He went through my text messages and saw that I was telling my friend that I am bisexual.
 Then he told my mom.
 My parents told me that it wasn't right, that I didn't know anything, and they were disappointed in me.
 I felt so alone.
 My parents didn't know how much I had gone through mentally as I struggled to locate my self identity.
-They could not find the right words to love and serj teantity.
 They could not find the right words to love and support me.
 After a few days, my mom took me to a church and she told me, "You will pray for yourself to stop having these thoughts."
 I was devastated that my own mom had said this.
 I played it out, pretending I was acceptably "normal" again.
 So, I ended up getting my phone back.
 Afterwards, my cousin told me that he was also part of the LGBTQ+ community.
 He taught me to be honest, to act like myself.
 At that moment I no longer felt alone anymore.
-I was wondering if there were more people like alone anymore.
 I was wondering if there were more people like me and my supportive cousin?
-I started to look up stories and ound out that people get kicked out of their own family homes.
+I started to look up stories and found out that people get kicked out of their own family homes.
 In the end it got better.
 My mother is trying to understand.
 I think she might know that I am still bisexual; however, my dad still hates it, yet he still thinks I am normal.
-Overall, to the who are like me you might think you're alone.
+Overall, to those who are like me you might think you're alone.
 Let me tell you that you are not alone, trust me.